 Generic Name: dicyclomine

-Note: This page contains information about the side effects of dicyclomine.
-Some of the dosage forms included on this document may not apply to the brand name Dicyclocot.
+Note: This document contains side effect information about dicyclomine.
+Some of the dosage forms listed on this page may not apply to the brand name Dicyclocot.

 For the Consumer